Recalling a Masai Mara Safari in Colourful Photo Restoration

 The routine was only broken on two days, when we walked in the bush with armed Rangers in the mid sessions, 9 am to 12 noon.
 I’m glad I was able to restore some old photos which brought the scenes back to life as I remembered them.

-Danger in the wilderness
+Danger in the Wilderness

 Cool Cheetah